mrWheel/SPAmanager/README.md

 - `pageName`: The URL path of the page containing the menu.
 - `menuName`: The name of the menu.
 - `menuItem`: The name of the menu item that will open the popup.
-- `popupMenu`: The name of the popup menu to display.
+- `popupMenu`: The name of the popup menu to spamngr.
 - `callback`: Optional callback function that receives a map of input values from the popup.

 Example: